mariasiddique42/Heart-Disease-Prediction-using-Machine-Learning-Algorithms/README.md

 Among all models, Random Forest achieved the highest accuracy of 95%.

 Dataset:
-The dataset is obtained from Kaggle: Heart Disease UCI Dataset: https://www.kaggle.com/ronitf/heart-disease-uci
+The dataset is obtained from Kaggle: Heart Disease UCI Dataset